Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 07/22/2018

 Both iota and the abode Gateway work with all of abode’s sensors.

-First of all, abode sells several door/windows contacts that will notify you of open and close movement.
+Regarding sensors, abode sells several door/windows contacts that will notify you of open and close movement.
 Their classic Door Sensor boasts a battery life of 8-10 years.

 Second, they sell a wireless keypad which can support up to 40 unique codes and includes an LED indicator so you can quickly see if your system is armed or disarmed.